jsonGIF/nightSnack/README.md

 # nightSnack
-Code and functionality for my service Night Snack

-Integration to HTML5 Geolocation
-Integration with Google Maps
-Only works certain hours a day (hence "night snack")
+Integration to HTML5 Geolocation.
+Integration with Google Maps.
+The service only works certain hours a day (hence "night snack")